-Travel up to 1134 feet to the Griffith Observatory on the slope of Mount Hollywood.
-Grab a telescope and see why Mr. Griffith said, "If all mankind could look through that telescope, it would change the world."
-Reflecting on your adventure, take in the spectacular views of the City of Angels, before departing for your journey home.
+Travel up 1,134 feet to the Griffith Observatory on the slope of Mount Hollywood; the site offers spectacular views of LA and the Hollywood Sign.
+Grab a telescope and see why Mr. Griffith said, “If all mankind could look through that telescope, it would change the world!”
+Reflecting on your adventure take in the spectacular views of the City of Angels, before you depart for your journey home.
 B

 *Per person rates

 * Includes round-trip airfare from STL or MCI (call for other gateway cities)

 Make sure you have comfortable shoes!
 This tour requires a lot of walking.